-During FY22, the Division investigated eighty-six (86) matters.
-PICD investigations may include matters raised in filings, complaints, or consumer calls.
+The Division investigated 190 matters.
+The Division investigations may include matters raised in filings, complaints, or consumer calls.
 Investigations are commenced when the Division identifies an issue in an insurance complaint that potentially affects a broad number of consumers or requires a more in-depth review of a consumer complaint.
 These investigations are usually prompted by contact from the consumer who filed the complaint, but sometimes arise from consumers who contact the Division before a complaint is filed with the MIA.
 Additionally, a few investigations are commenced from a pattern or practice noted by the Division following review of numerous determination letters from particular insurance companies.

-Investigations are more intensive than much of the Division's other consumer-assistance practices, such as responding to complainants' inquiries about MIA complaint and hearing practices.
+Investigations are more intensive than many of the Division's other consumer-assistance practices, such as responding to complainants' inquiries about MIA complaint and hearing practices.
 For example, investigations often require Division personnel to obtain MIA investigative files, request additional documents from insurers, conduct interviews and do additional background and legal research in order to fully assess an MIA decision's impact on consumers.

-In FY22, PICD investigated forty-three (43) allegations raised in determination letters and one (1) prompted by cold calls by consumers directly to the Division.
-As part of a more in-depth review of a consumer complaint, PICD routinely makes public information act requests (PIA)29 to MIA to obtain the investigative file of consumer complaint.
+The Division investigated 79 allegations raised in determination letters and four (4) prompted by cold calls by consumers directly to the Division.
+As part of a more in-depth review of a consumer complaint, the Division routinely makes public information act requests (PIA) to MIA to obtain the investigative file of consumer complaint.
 PIA files often contain a substantial number of documents concerning the issues raised in the complaint.
 The files routinely contain the consumer's complaints, the company's response (may exclude confidential documents), and MIA's determination and related documents.
-PICD reviews the files to better understand the issues raised by the consumer and the insurance companies' actions.
-In addition, as indicated previously, the Division has several continuing projects regarding homeowners insurance practices affecting consumers.30 insurer cannot be held in violation of the law for failing to act in good faith if the person who suffered a loss and filed a claim is not the policyholder of the insurer (a third-party claim).
+The Division reviews the files to better understand the issues raised by the consumer and the insurance companies' actions.
+The Division conducted extensive investigation into cases involving resolution of claims, non-renewals of policies and cancellation of policies.
+The Division also monitored several matters in which a homeowner requested an administrative hearing and responded to inquiries by the homeowners concerning the administrative hearing.